Research

 2023

-- Infinite Eulerian trails are computable on graphs with vertices of infinite degreeNicanor Carrasco-Vargas2023Accepted in Computability.
+- Infinite Eulerian paths are computable on graphs with vertices of infinite degreeNicanor Carrasco-Vargas2023Accepted in Computability.